robincamille/nanogenmo2019/readme.md

+## About

-This project was created for NaNoGenMo (National Novel Generation Month) 2019.
-Using a list of existing fortunes from other sources, a list of interjections, and a Markov generator, it creates a year of daily horoscopes for each Zodiac sign.
+This project was created for [NaNoGenMo 2019](https://github.com/nanogenmo/2019) (National Novel Generation Month).
+Using a list of existing horoscopes and fortunes from other sources, a list of interjections, and a Markov generator, it creates a year of daily horoscopes for each Zodiac sign.

 General format, inspired by Cosmopolitan magazine's horoscopes: date, sign, exclamation ("Yikes, Leo!"), then a mangled horoscope.